-A grace period is the period of time a credit card company gives you to pay your new charges, without having to pay interest on the new balance.
+If you make a purchase on a credit card, you might have a window of time to pay off the new balance without paying finance charges.
+This period is called a "grace period."
 The grace period runs from the end of a billing cycle to the next payment due date.
-If you pay off the new balance in full before the due date, then you do not have to pay additional interest or other finance charges.
+If you pay off the new balance in full before the due date, then you don't have to pay additional interest or other finance charges.

 Even if the credit card company provides a grace period for credit card charges, it might not provide one for cash advances or balance transfers.
 In that case, you would need to pay those charges off immediately, and before the due date, to avoid finance charges.

-Effective February 22, 2010, under the Federal Credit Card Accountability, Responsibility and Disclosure Act of 2009 (or the CARD Act of 2009), you have at least 21 days to pay your new bill.
+Effective February 22, 2010, under the Federal Credit Card Accountability, Responsibility and Disclosure Act of 2009 (CARD Act of 2009), you have at least 21 days to pay your new bill.
 This means that the credit card company must mail or deliver your bill to you at least 21 days before your next payment is due.
 If you have a grace period, you are entitled to at least 21 days from the time you receive your bill to pay off the new balance before incurring finance charges.